JonathanMEdwards/subtext10/doc/language.md

 > ```
 > .customers[1] := with{.name := 'Joe Jr.'}
 > ```
-> Brackets will assert the index is vaid.
+> Brackets will assert the index is valid.
 They can be suffixed with `?` to check the index is valid.
-Indexing complicates references, especially their visualization, and isn’t strictly necessary, though desireable.
+Indexing complicates references, especially their visualization, and isn’t strictly necessary, though desirable.

 We can delete an item in an array with the `delete?` function, which results in an array with that item removed, rejecting if the index is invalid:
 ```